obanko01/obanko01.github.io/aboutme.md

 layout: page
 title: About Me
 subtitle: To random notes about me, mon experiences and words of inspiration
+bigimg: /img/prospect.JPG
 ---

-Engineer, Tech Lover and aspiring expressionist.
-You’ll find me biking the streets of Somerville, Cambridge and Boston during the summer, and hibernating/working it out from the holes of Prospect Hill in the Winter when it starts to get real.
+Engineer, Tech Lover and Afrobeat Dancer.
+You’ll find me biking the streets of BoCaSo environ during the summer and hibernating in the cliffs of Prospect Hill during the Winter.
+Fall and Spring are my improv times of the year.

-I also enjoy picking up new hobbies.
-Here is a couple of summer hit lists:
+I really enjoy picking up new hobbies ...

-- brushing up my piano skills (I’m not sure if brush up is the right word, the honest truth is I’ve always sucked at black and white keys)
+Here's some to-do-lists for the year

+- (dust) piano skills
-- refining summer hip hop skills (used to Dance hip hop so many years ago!)
+- (refine) hip hop skills (used to Dance hip hop so many years ago!)
+- (boss) machine learning
+- (rule) data vis
+- (master) Thai cuisine

-- follow me on Instagram and Twitter if you’re curious about the rest of the list.
+Follow me on [Instagram](https://www.instagram.com/taye_sizzle/) and [Twitter](https://twitter.com/taye_d_first) if you’re curious about the rest of the list.

-### My Journey

-It's a bit long but hey, maybe one of these days I'll write something about it here.
-If you need to reach me, you'll find my contact information in the footer below.
-Also, check out some of works, [audio casts](https://soundcloud.com/kuvie/k3-ke-mi) and [notes](http://obanko01.github.io/).